danfred360/enigmaglass/training/analyze_apache_logs/index.md

 You might think that the only log events we should see here are the ones that were generated when we visited the site in the browser, but here we can see that there are already more requests from other external ip addresses.
 Who are these people?

-### Visualising Data
+### Visualizing Data
-Data can be visualised in charts or graphs for aggregate analysis.
-Users can apply filters to the visualisations that change the scope of time and any other field in the event json.
+Data can be visualized in charts or graphs for aggregate analysis.
+Users can apply filters to the visualizations that change the scope of time and any other field in the event json.

-HTTP response status codes are returned by the webserver to the client to indicate whether the request has been completed sucessfully.
+HTTP response status codes are returned by the webserver to the client to indicate whether the request has been completed successfully.
 The 5 major classes of status codes are:

 | Status Code | Class |
 |:-|:-|